 What's next?
-Art: Two-Dimensional Design & Drawing AP, Art: Drawing Portfolio AP, or Art
+AP 2D Art and Design, AP

-History AP
+Drawing, or AP Art History

-AP Art: Three-Dimensional Design is an advanced studio course for the college-bound and career-oriented student.
+AP 3D Art and Design is an advanced studio course for the college-bound and career-oriented student.
 It is designed for talented art students who wish to pursue college level studies while in high school.
 Emphasis will be on advanced sculpture, ceramics, and three-dimensional design.
-Students will compile digital portfolios that fulfill current College Board requirements.
+Students will develop portfolios, consisting of two sections: Sustained Investigation and Selected Works, which fulfill current College Board requirements.
 This is a two-hour class.
 Students receive two credits, 1 AP credit and 1 honors credit.
 This course prepares the student to take the AP exam.
-Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 6)
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 10)

-454051 Art: Drawing Portfolio AP (2-hour block)
+454051 AP Drawing (2-hour block)